Philip Og O'Reilly: Early life

 His name in Gaelic was Pilib Óg O'Raghallaigh.
-He was probably called Pilib Óg (Young Philip) to distinguish him from Philip Reyley who represented Cavan County (Parliament of Ireland constituency) as an M.P. in the same Patriot Parliament.
+He was probably called Pilib Óg (Young Philip) to distinguish him from Philip Reyley who represented County Cavan as an MP in the same Patriot Parliament.
 His ancestry was Phillip Óg mac Aodh Buidhe mac Maol Mordha Ruadh mac Phillip Dubh mac Aodh Conallach O'Raghallaigh, of whom the latter two ancestors were both Lords of East Breifne and chiefs of the O'Reilly clan.
 Philip Og's mother was Jane Betagh, probably from Moynalty, Barony of Kells Lower, County Meath, who married his father some time before November 1641.
 In the Irish 1641 rebellion, Philip's father was a captain of the rebels and is referred to in the 1641 Depositions as "Captain Hugh McMulmore O'Rely of Killyvaghan, Shercock", so it is likely Philip was born in Killyvaghan, Shercock, County Cavan.
 Philip Og had a younger brother Aodh Óg O'Raghallaigh.